catamphetamine/webpack-isomorphic-tools/README.md

   //
   // verbose: true, // is false by default

+  // enables support for `require.context()` function.
+  // is turned off by default
+  // to skip unnecessary code instrumentation
+  // because not everyone uses it.
+  //
+  // require_context: true, // is false by default

   // By default it creates 'webpack-assets.json' file at
   // webpack_configuration.context (which is your project folder).
   // You can change the assets file path as you wish